Secreto31126/github-music/README.md

 ### Small UX things that will change

 - To navigate a folder up, you need to press the "Seeing playlist: [name]" text.
 This will be replaced with a nicer UI in the future.

-- The Landing Page will be created... eventually...

 ### Shortcuts